Classification of high-dimensional data with spiked covariance matrix structure: Methodology

 \subsection{Combining LDA and PCA}

-We see from the example in Section~\ref{sec:lda_whitening} that thresholding of the whitened direction can lead to better classification accuracy compared to thresholding of the discriminant direction.
-Furthermore both approaches can be viewed under the framework of first performing dimension reduction and then doing classification in the lower-dimensional spaces with the main difference being that that thresholding of the discriminant direction corresponds to dropping a subset of the {\em raw} features while thresholding of the whitened direction corresponds to dropping a subset of the {\em whitened} features.
-Taking this perspective, we are thus interested in estimation of the whitening matrix $\mathcal{W}$.
+\cref{LDA whitened} can be viewed under the framework of first performing dimension reduction and then doing classification in the lower-dimensional spaces with the main focus being that thresholding of the discriminant direction corresponds to dropping a subset of the {\em raw} features while thresholding of the whitened direction corresponds to dropping a subset of the {\em whitened} features.
+We now discuss the estimation of the whitening matrix $\mathcal{W}$.

-When $n \asymp p$ then the sample covariance matrix $\Hat{\Sigma}$ is generally ill-conditioned and if $n < p$ then $\hat{\Sigma}$ is singular.
+If $n \asymp p$ then the sample covariance matrix $\Hat{\Sigma}$ is often-times ill-conditioned, and is furthermore singular when $n < p$.
 The estimation of either the precision matrix $\Sigma^{-1}$ or the whitening matrix $\mathcal{W}$ is thus challenging in these regimes, especially since $\Sigma^{-1}$ and $\mathcal{W}$ both contains $O(p^2)$ entries.
-An universal approach to address this difficulty is to reduce the number of parameters needed for estimating $\Sigma$, for example by either assuming that $\Sigma$ has a parametric form (so that $\Sigma$ can be estimated parametrically), or by introducing regularization terms and induce certain structures in the estimate $\hat{\Sigma}$.
+An universal approach to address this difficulty is to reduce the number of parameters needed for estimating $\Sigma$, for example by assuming that $\Sigma$ has a parametric form with $o(p^2)$ parameters, or by introducing regularization terms to induce certain structures in the estimate $\hat{\Sigma}$.